 “Reflecting back on a happy or joyful time is powerful.
 It can ignite gratitude, hope, and remind you of your strengths.”
 VA Caregiver Support suggests an activity to help reflect back on good times.

 Who doesn’t love a good laugh?
 Take a look at the different things you can do to get that silly bone working!
 If you like a good corny joke check out their list!

 Have you ever heard of a Comfort Stone?
 Learn more about what it is and how to use it in this section of the activity book.

 “Journaling is a creative and therapeutic activity that you can do for yourself anywhere, anytime.
 You can explore your innermost thoughts, feelings, and experiences.”
 In this section, you are provided with some ideas to get your ideas flowing for journaling on your own.

 - Prepare Yourself for Sweet Dreams

 According to NIH, “sleep plays a vital role in good health and well-being throughout your life.
 Getting enough quality sleep at the right times can help protect your mental health, physical health, quality of life, and safety.”
 This activity book provides things you can do to prepare for a good night’s sleep!

 Interested in further exploration of this resource?

-You can check out this resource from VA Caregiving Support by clicking Caregiver Self-Care Activity Book.
-We suggest that you look at all of their recommended activities in detail if you are looking for ways to increase your self-care.
+You can check out this resource from VA Caregiving Support at Caregiver Self-Care Activity Book.
+We suggest you look at all of their recommended activities in detail if you are looking for ways to increase your self-care.